-Northbrook, IL, May 1, 2024 - We have placed coverage related to our 2024-2025 Nationwide Excess Catastrophe Reinsurance Program (1) that provides reinsurance protection to the Allstate Protection businesses of The Allstate Corporation (NYSE: ALL), the National General Reciprocal Excess Catastrophe Program, the Kentucky Earthquake Excess Catastrophe Reinsurance Contract, and the Canada Catastrophe Excess Reinsurance Contract.
-The Florida Excess Catastrophe Program and the National General Lender Services Program will be completed in the second quarter of 2024.
-We are continuing to evaluate complimentary coverage that, if purchased, we expect to have in place by June 1, 2024.
+Northbrook, IL, July 31, 2024 - We completed the placement of our 2024-2025 Nationwide Excess Catastrophe Reinsurance Program (1) that provides reinsurance protection to the Allstate Protection businesses of The Allstate Corporation (NYSE: ALL), the Florida Excess Catastrophe Reinsurance Program, the National General Lender Services Standalone Program, the National General Reciprocal Excess Catastrophe Reinsurance Contract, the Kentucky Earthquake Excess Catastrophe Reinsurance Contract, and the Canada Catastrophe Excess Reinsurance Contract.

 The catastrophe reinsurance program is part of our catastrophe management strategy, which is intended to provide our shareholders with an acceptable return on the risks assumed in our personal lines business, reduce earnings variability, and provide protection to our customers.
 Our current catastrophe reinsurance program supports our risk and return framework which incorporates our robust economic capital model and is informed by catastrophe risk models including hurricanes, earthquakes and wildfires and adjusts based on premium and insured value growth.
-As of March 31, 2024, the modeled 1-in-100 probable maximum loss for hurricane, wildfire and earthquake perils is approximately \$2.5 billion, net of reinsurance.
+As of June 30, 2024, the modeled 1-in-100 probable maximum loss for hurricane, wildfire and earthquake perils is approximately \$2.9 billion, net of reinsurance.
 We continually review our aggregate risk appetite and the cost and availability of reinsurance to optimize the risk and return profile of this exposure.